Isy Suttie: Television, radio, film and podcasts

 She has been on the UK team for the monthly podcast "International Waters", hosted by Jesse Thorn of maximumfun.org.
 She appeared on episode 2 at the end of March 2012, alongside Dan Antopolski.

 In 2012, Suttie voice-acted in the CBeebies show The Cow that Almost Missed Christmas alongside Johnny Vegas.
 The show was a one-off animation which gave a unique interpretation of the Christmas Nativity seen through the eyes of a cow called Marjorie, whom Suttie voiced.

 In August 2013, Suttie appeared in the one-off revival episode of the television series Knightmare as Treguard's assistant Veruca/Daisy.
 The 26-minute episode was aired as part of YouTube's "Geek Week" celebrations.

 In March 2014 Suttie appeared in the S4C Welsh learners programme Hwb as a Welsh learner (which she is in real life) in a regular sketch called "Y Wers Gymraeg" ("The Welsh Lesson"), starring her partner Elis James.

 In 2014, she wrote and starred in a short film, The Best Night of Roxy's Life, alongside Philip Jackson and JJ Burnel of The Stranglers.
 The film tells the story of Roxy, a Stranglers superfan who meets JJ, her hero.

 In September 2016, she began a six-episode run on the Channel 4 TV show Damned as Natalie, a temporary receptionist.
 She returned for the second series in 2018.
 She also appeared in the sitcom Man Down as Miss Clarke and has provided narration on the show Posh Pawn.

-In November 2025, it was announced, alongside four other members of the main Peep Show cast, that Suttie would feature as a guest star on Channel 4's The Great British Bake Off Christmas Edition.
+In November 2025, it was announced that Suttie would feature as a guest star, alongside four other members of the Peep Show cast, on Channel 4's The Great British Bake Off Christmas edition.
+The following year she was announced as a contestant on the 22nd series of Taskmaster.